Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 ### Ticker

-A `Ticker` is an abstract class, and a type of epoch that acts as an execution gateway for ticking the epochs descending from it.
-You've already seen the `SpokeTree`, which is a ticker that must exist at the root of the tree.
-It's possible to define other tickers, which can be nested in the tree.
+A `Ticker` is an abstract class, and a type of epoch that acts as an execution gateway for driving ticks to their descendants.
+You've already seen the `SpokeTree`, which is a ticker that exists at the root of the tree.
+You can define other tickers too, which are nested in the tree.

 When an epoch attaches to the tree, it finds its nearest ancestor ticker and records it.
-When the epoch requests to be ticked, that request is directed to this ticker.
-The same is true for tickers.
-When they have descendants requesting a tick, the ticker will first need to request a tick from its own ticker.
+When it requests to be ticked, that request is directed to this ticker.
+As tickers are a kind of epoch, this is also true for them.
+To tick their descendants they will first request a tick from their own ticker.
 The exception is `SpokeTree`, as its the root of the tree, it doesn't have any tickers beyond it.

 Tickers may implement fault boundaries, loops, retries and other control structures.
-Let's see how to implement a ticker fault boundary:
+Let's see how to implement a fault boundary:

 ```cs
 // The FaultBoundary ticker should capture any faults thrown from its descendants and trap them so they don't